 Upper Oconee Science and Policy Summit

-The Upper Oconee Watershed Network in partnership with UGA River Basin Center, UGA Office of Sustainability, Watershed UGA, and ACC Water Conservation will host the second biannual Upper Oconee Watershed Science and Policy Summit.
-"Exploring the Intersection of Science and Policy in the Upper Oconee Watershed" will occur on Friday September 21, 2018, 9:30AM - 4:30PM at the UGA Special Collection Library in Athens, Georgia.
+The Upper Oconee Watershed Network in partnership with UGA River Basin Center, UGA Office of Sustainability, Watershed UGA, ACC Stormwater, and ACC Water Conservation will host the second biannual Upper Oconee Watershed Policy Summit.
+“Exploring the Intersection of Science and Policy in the Upper Oconee Watershed” will occur on Friday September 21, 2018 in the UGA Special Collection Library in Athens, Georgia.

 The summit will bring together scientists, policymakers, activists, students, managers, and community members from across the region to explore the intersection between water resource science, management, and policy in the Upper Oconee Watershed.

 - Educate attendees on the water resource activities occurring in the watershed